polysyllabic/chaos/chaos/utils/README.md

 also run an incremental rebuild each time they execute to ensure that the latest version is being executed.

+Source files for utility apps are under `chaos/utils/src`.

 To build C++ utilities manually from the repository root, follow these steps:

   `cmake -S chaos -B chaos/build`